MartinStroleny/english-for-designers/07-homepage/index.md

 #### Accessibility
 Seek more accessibility in the way I design software solutions.
 #### Voice, Tone and Style
 Meaning and application of voice, tone and style in design systems.
-After the lesson, I immediately used it in practice.
+After the lesson, I immediately used this in practice.
 #### Commication skills
 Thinking about how I communicate my thoughts, ideas and projects in both everyday and professional life.
 #### Recognizing my mistakes